KonradStanski/androidAutomate/README.md

 ### TODO
-- proper object oriented class structure for API []
-- convert cli to clas based API
+1. convert cli to class based API []
-- a device object that stores information about the connected device []
+2. add a monkey runner function for random touch input []
-- the ability to click relative positions on the screen wrt the size of the screen []
+3. the ability to click relative positions on the screen wrt the size of the screen []
-- automatic event<#> detection []
+4. automatic event<#> detection []
+5. add screen width dependent input events []
+6. convert openApp to open a fresh copy of the app every time []
+7. record and replay input from all /dev/input/event# numbers and hardware devices []
+8. proper object oriented class structure for API [X]

 ### CHANGELOG
 V1.0: